turbot/steampipe-plugin-env0/docs/tables/env0_environment.md

 # Table: env0_environment

+An env0 environment is a virtual representation of a software development or deployment environment.
+It is created within the env0 platform to facilitate the management and orchestration of infrastructure resources, configurations, and deployments.
+An environment in env0 typically consists of various components such as cloud providers, infrastructure templates, configurations, and application code.
 This table returns information about the env0 Environment.

 ## Examples